Finite choice, convex choice and finding roots: Finding zeros of functions with finitely many local extrema

-\begin{corollary} Finding a zero of a function $f : \uint \to \mathbb{R}$ with $f(0) \neq 0 \neq f(1)$ and up to $n$ local minima is Weihrauch reducible to $\C_{\{1, \ldots, \kappa(n)\}}$. \begin{proof} Using Theorem \ref{theo:boundedminima} we compute the $\kappa(n)$-many potential solutions, and then test for each of them whether the function value actually is zero at that point.
-If the function value at the $i$-th solution is recognized to be non-zero, $i$ is removed from the input to $\C_{\{1, \ldots, \kappa(n)\}}$.
-Any number remaining is the index of a zero of the function. \end{proof} \end{corollary}
+\begin{cor} Finding a zero of a continuous function $f : \uint \to \mathbb{R}$ with $f(0) > 0 \wedge f(1) \neq 0$ and up to $n$ local minima is Weihrauch reducible to $\C_{\{1, \ldots, 3^n\}}$. \begin{proof} Using Theorem \ref{theo:boundedminima} we compute the $3^n$-many potential solutions, and then test for each of them whether the function value actually is zero at that point.
+If the function value at the $i$-th solution is recognized to be non-zero, $i$ is removed from the input to $\C_{\{1, \ldots, 3^n\}}$.
+Any number remaining is the index of a zero of the function. \end{proof} \end{cor}